Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 best.
 Whenever the Solar witnesses such an event, they may speak subtle words to all those who listen and making the accuser seem the fool.

-Contest the social action with (Essence) extra dice.
+Contest the social action with (+2) extra dice.
 If there are more successes than the aggressor’s roll, the result of the intended action turns upon the aggressor instead.
 If they were trying to incriminate the Solar, they instead become incriminated.